Flights get cancelled every day.

 If you had bought a self-connecting flight, and you're going to miss your next flight because of the flight cancellation, don’t worry - mostly you’ll be wholly compensated by an insurance company.
 But not right away.
 Make sure not to forget to make a claim.

-So, what to do if your flight was cancelled and you are going to miss your next flight?
+Your flight is cancelled, and you are going to miss the next flight?

 Buy a new ticket and make a claim with your insurance company.

 You will likely be reimbursed for the expenses.